 In order to retain visitors, then, an attractive design – both in terms of what you see on the surface and the underlying code bringing it all together – is crucial in business.

-Remember, when you score a visitor to your site, they’re looking to find out what your brand offers and what the website caters for within a very short space of time.
+Remember, when you score a visitor to your site, they’re looking to find out what your brand offers and what the website caters to within a very short space of time.

 If you’re not confident in web design, it’s wise to bring in a professional to help set up your site.